-The proposal is a simple boundary adjustment that amalgamates the configuration of the two allotments involved, resulting in a practical layout to effectively reconcile the title arrangements.
+The proposed layout is practical as boundaries are proposed along existing tree lines.
 There is no change of land use or development proposed in relation to the subdivision.
-Section 4 Block will utilize its existing access for the proposed lot, and as a result of the subdivision no new access or road construction is required.
+The sites will utilise existing access points, and as a result of the subdivision no new access or road construction is required.

 There are no known heritage, archaeology, ecology or cultural values known to be associated with the allotments and the allotments are not classified as a natural feature or landscape.